My work in Shakespeare Studies is organised through three methodologies:

 The Frankfurt School does not write much about Shakespeare, and does not appear, on the surface, to be influenced by the plays.
 However, in my research, I suggest that their Critical Theory has Shakespearean roots.
 Three central methodological components of Frankfurt Critical Theory are that it is dialectical, that it looks for a remainder in the objects it critiques and that re-includes the other in the discourse.
 Critical Theory finds this methodology in Marxism and psychoanalysis.
 Intertextual research of significant places in Marx and Freud where this methodology exists finds the presence of lines, imagery and plots from Shakespeare.
 It is the Shakespearean aspect of Marxism and psychoanalysis that the Frankfurt School Critical Theorists like and use to develop their method.
 The goal of my research is to re-read Frankfurt School Critical Theory through a close reading of its Shakespearean roots.

 One crucial methodological question that arose during my intertextual research is about the translation read by the two target theorists.
 There is evidence that both Karl Marx and Sigmund Freud read Shakespeare in the Schlegel-Tieck transition.
 Freud had a copy of the 1867 Schlegel-Tieck in his office.
 It sits in the Freud Museum London today.
 Archival data about his library also indicates that he read the plays in the Schlegel-Tieck German translation and in English.
 Karl Marx’s books have been lost.
-They were stored in his birth house for use in a proposed museum.
-When the house was captured by the Nazis, all of the contents were burned in the street in front of it.
-Two pieces of evidence point to the presence of the Schlegel-Tieck translation in his library.
-One is that Shakespeare quotations present in Marx’s texts, including long ones, are similar to the Schlegel-Tieck translation.
+Three pieces of evidence point to the presence of the Schlegel-Tieck translation in his library.
+One is that a list of the books he owned has been found and this edition is listed.
+Another is that Shakespeare quotations present in Marx’s texts, including long ones, are similar to the Schlegel-Tieck translation.
 The other factor that suggests which text he used is that the Schlegel-Tieck was published in 1833, around the time that Marx first started reading Shakespeare as an adolescent in the house of Ludwig von Westphalen.
 Von Westphalen was a wealthy Shakespeare enthusiast, who staged the plays at large social gatherings in his house in Trier.
 It is likely that he would have purchased the newest and most favoured translation at that point in history, a translation edited by two of the key German Romantic poets.

 A question arises about what influence the word choices of translators may have had on its readers.
 The Schlegel-Tieck was translated by five people: August W. Schlegel, Caroline Schlegel, Ludwig Tieck, Dorothea Tieck and Wolf Graf von Baudissin.
 Only August Schlegel and Ludwig Tieck were credited for the translation when it was first published.
 Von Baudissin and Dorothea Tieck were credited many years later.
 Caroline Schlegel has not yet received credit.
 Evidence for her working partnership with August Schlegel on the Shakespeare is given by Roger Paulin.

 In my research, I have found that Dorothea Tieck’s translation choices change some of Shakespeare’s lines in the direction of the interpretation that Marx, Freud and also Bertolt Brecht read Timon von Athens, Macbeth and Coriolanus, respectively.
 This suggests that Tieck’s translation needs to be taken into account when studying the intertextual transmission of influence.
-My paper about Dorothea Tieck’s role this influence is forthcoming from Borrowers and Lenders.
+My paper about Dorothea Tieck’s role this influence has been published in Borrowers and Lenders, Spring 2018.
+My paper showing evidence that Caroline Schlegel worked on the translation has been published as, “Translating Orchids: Rhizomes in German Shakespeare Translation,” in The Shakespearean International Yearbook, 2022.

 Upon the occasion of the twin quartercentenary of Shakespeare’s and Cervantes’ death, I began to look at the significance of the presence of Miguel Cervantes’ texts in the Tieck’s translation docket.
 Ludwig Tieck translated Don Quixote and Dorothea translated Persiles y Sigismunda, Cervantes’ last novel.
 Karl Marx and Sigmund Freud also quoted from and alluded to Miguel cervantes’ texs many times in thei writings.
 In some cases, Shakespearean and Cervantian allusions co-intensify each other in the modern theorists’ texts.
 My research led me to claim the existence of a world literary nexus in the translations of Shakespeare and Cervantes by the Tieck’s.
 They sit in between the two early modern writers – Shakespeare and Cervantes – and their intertextual presence in the two modern theorists – Marx and Freud.
 The significance of this is that Shakespeare wrote in the country that rose to a position of dominance during the C16 partly by defeating the empire that Cervantes wrote for, which had been one of the core empires at the beginning of the long sixteenth century.
 Taken together, as the Tiecks did, the texts of these two early modern writers – English and Spanish – depict a near symmetrical chiasmatic pattern of ascent and descent in world dominance.
 As such, studying them together, especially in light of their significance in an intertextual relationship with Marx and Freud, can yield a lot of critical information about the world capitalist system, its history and contradictions.
 My paper on the world literary nexus in Tieck’s translations of Shakespeare and Cervantes can be heard here (PM session): https://lecturecapture.warwick.ac.uk/ess/portal/section/2e269cbb-5fbd-4d04-80c4-b947c63a2448